Grapes

 Vaccarèse

 Vaccarèse is an ancient grape from the south of France, but rare nowadays, with just 10 acres planted in Châteauneuf-du-Pape and little more than that elsewhere.
-We imported it in 2003 as a part of our quest to get all 13 traditional Châteauneuf-du-Pape varieties, and have been pleased with its dark color, herbal and floral aromatics, and lively acidity.
-Our first vintage came in 2019.
+We imported it in 2003 as a part of our quest to get the full collection of traditional Châteauneuf-du-Pape varieties, and have been pleased with its dark color, herbal and floral aromatics, and lively acidity.
+It has been bottled on its own most years since 2019 and included in our Esprit de Tablas since its second vintage (2020).

 Muscardin

 Muscardin is a rare grape that appears never to have been very common, or found anywhere outside the Rhone.
 With only 27 acres planted in the Châteauneuf-du-Pape and even less in the rest of France, it represents one of the more obscure varieties.
-We imported it in 2003 as a part of our quest to get all 13 traditional Châteauneuf-du-Pape varieties.
-Muscardin is the 13th and final grape from that quest completed in 2019.
-We look forward to seeing what it produces in our cellar as early as the 2020 harvest.
+Imported in 2003 as a part of our quest to get the full collection of Beaucastel Châteauneuf-du-Pape varieties, it was the last to be released from quarantine, in 2018, and grafted into the vineyard, in 2019.
+Its pale color, floral and pomegranate notes, and herby grip remind us of Terret Noir.
+We bottled it on its own for the first time in the 2023 vintage.

 White Grapes